Contact us

 Bottled water not only increases single-use plastic consumption, but generates negative environmental impacts where spring water is extracted.

-Our "Tap-It" program has seen the installation of drinking water fountains, which also include water bottle refill stations, right across Campus.
+Our "Tap-It" program has seen the installation of drinking water fountains, which also include free water bottle refill stations, right across Campus.
 In addition, the distribution of reusable bottles to both staff and students has helped to make this campaign a success.

 For a guide to locations of drinking water fountains, use our Tap-It Map